The Six Hat Salesperson

 - Processes must be in place to gather and prioritize what is useful.

-- This knowledge is also valuable when communicating with customers as being able to demonstrate understanding can lead to formulation of right questions during the sales cycle.
+- This knowledge is also valuable when communicating with customers as being able to demonstrate understanding can lead to the formulation of the right questions during the sales cycle.

 Trusted Friend mind map